TEETH - STRAIGHTENING TREATMENT

 Fix: Stay hydrated, chew sugar-free gum, and use saliva-boosting mouthwashes.
 Avoid caffeine and alcohol.

-Cause: Garlic, onions, coffee, and spicy foods can leave lingering odors.
+Cause: Garlic, onions, coffee, and spicy foods can leave lingering odours.

 Fix: Rinse your mouth after eating strong-smelling foods and balance your diet with fresh fruits and vegetables.

-Cause: Tobacco dries the mouth, worsens gum health, and causes strong odors.
+Cause: Tobacco dries the mouth, worsens gum health, and causes strong odours.

 Fix: Quit smoking and seek support programs or alternatives.